The most expensive dog on record is a Tibetan Mastiff sold in China in 2014 for $1.9M!

 - autoimmune thyroiditis.

-Cancer, skin problems, obesity, eye infections, spinal problems, kidney stones, and dental issues also affect the beleaguered Bulldog.
+Cancer, skin problems, obesity, eye infections, spinal problems, kidney stones, and dental issues also affect the Bulldog.

 Most Expensive Dog #2: French Bulldog